-The New Medical College Admission Test will be first administered to students in spring 1977.
+The New Medical College Admission Test will be first administered to students in the Spring 1977.
 The examination is presented in four sections: Science Knowledge, Science Problems, Skills Analysis: Reading, and Skills Analysis: Quantitative.
 The science tests cover biology, chemistry, and physics, and reflect common entry requirements for medical school.
 They will measure understanding of important concepts and principles and their application.
 The skills test in reading includes content generally familiar to applicants, and assesses those reading and intellectual skills needed in medical school.
 It may also serve to identify students for whom further diagnosis of reading difficulty might be needed.
 The quantitative test requires solution of quantitative problems in the sciences and mathematics, especially involving logical reasoning and data interpretation and utilization.
 The skills examinations are designed to assess cognitive skills, rather than mastery of any particular body of knowledge.
 A new test manual has been prepared to provide detailed information about test content.
 It was designed as a comprehensive guide to assist students as they prepare to take the New MCAT.

 The New MCAT will provide six scores to be reported to students and designated medical schools.
-Science Knowledge and Problems questions will be combined and reported for each disciplinary area, giving scores in biology, chemistry, and physics.
-Problems will be combined to yield one Science Problems score.
-Skills analysis tests will yield one score each for Reading and Quantitative.
-Workshops explaining the new program have been held at the 1976 regional meetings of the Group on Student Affairs and the National Association of Advisors for the Health Professions.
+Science knowledge and problems questions will be combined and reported for each disciplinary area, giving scores in biology, chemistry, and physics.
+Problems will be combined to yield one science problems score.
+Skills analysis tests will yield one score each for reading and quantitative.
+Workshops explaining the new program have been held at the 1976 regional meetings of the Group on Student Affairs and the National Association of

+Advisors for the Health Professions.

 Following the recommendations of the Committee on Admissions Assessment, a proposal was prepared for the development of techniques for more formal assessment of the non-cognitive qualities of medical school applicants.
 Seven personal qualities were identified on which more extensive and reliable information is sought by admissions officers.
-Two research companies and two universitybased research groups were identified as potential collaborators for providing instruments aimed at measuring these qualities: compassion, coping capabilities, decision-making, interprofessional relations, realistic self-appraisal, sensitivity in interpersonal relations, and staying power.
+Two research companies and two university-based research groups were identified as potential collaborators for providing instruments aimed at measuring these qualities: compassion, coping capabilities, decision-making, interprofessional relations, realistic self-appraisal, sensitivity in interpersonal relations, and staying power.
 The proposal was submitted to a number of funding agencies.

 The 1976 follow-up of physicians who participated in the Longitudinal Study of Medical Students of the Class of 1960 is continuing under a two-year grant awarded to the AAMC by the National Center for Health Services Research (NCHSR).
-Approximately 2,500 "study physicians," graduates of the 28 medical schools in the longitudinal study, were sent questionnaires in mid-May.
-The questions address both the physicians' career development and their current professional activities.
-Information from this current up-date will be correlated with information obtained from the same persons when they were medical students.
-Thus, the relationships among education, training, and medical practice may be examined.
+Approximately 2500 study physicians, graduates of 28 selected study schools, were sent a questionnaire in mid-May.
+The inquiry addresses both long term career development and current professional activities of these physicians.
+Information from this latest up-date will be correlated with information obtained from the group as medical students to examine the relationships of education, training, and medical practice.